bitovi/academy/src/canjs/1-setup/setup.md

 - Setup steal to load a basic CanJS application.
 A basic CanJS application has:
-  - A custom element defined by [Component](https://canjs.com/doc/can-component.html) and an instance of that custom element in the page's HTML.
+  - A custom element defined by [Component](https://canjs.com/doc/can-component.html) and an instance of that custom element in the page’s HTML.
 That component includes a:
     - A [DefineMap](https://canjs.com/doc/can-define/map/map.html) ViewModel and an instance of that ViewModel.
     - A [stache](https://canjs.com/doc/can-stache.html) view that is rendered with the instance of the ViewModel.
 - In addition, this application should load the [can-todomvc-test](https://www.npmjs.com/package/can-todomvc-test) module version 5.0 and